Brazilian Journal of Periodontology Author Instructions

 Clinical case reports will be considered for publications if they describe uncommon case presentations, complex diagnoses, and new approaches or innovations to treatment.
 The authors should discuss the clinical challenge; describe the treatment method, and discuss the results in light of previously published methods of treatment of individual patients.

 Letters to the Editor

 Letters may address relevant matters of concern to the membership of the Brazilian Society of Periodontology or offer constructive criticism of articles published by the Brazilian Journal of Periodontology.
 Letters must be concise and signed.
 If the letter comments on a published article, it should contain appropriate references.
 The letter will be referred to the author(s) of the original work so that they will have an opportunity to respond.

 Editorials may be solicited from authorities to provide a unique perspective on published articles, or to comment on other items of interest to the membership.

 Must contain a short abstract (maximum 150 words), Keywords, background, questions raised by the innovation board and answers provided by the invited authors, final considerations, and references, if applicable.
 The maximum number of pages is 2000 words, excluding the abstract and references.

 Figures and Tables

 The total combined number of figures and tables must be six or fewer.
 Multi-panel figures are acceptable.
-It should contain high enough quality figures for refereeing (300 dpi) in JPG or TIFF format.
+It should contain high enough quality figures for refereeing (300 dpi) in JPG format.
 Figures should be supplied as separate files.

 Figure captions: Ensure that each illustration has a caption.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
 All figures must be cited in the text.